-Upon successful completion of the Canadian Red Cross EMR Bridging course you will receive Canadian Red Cross certification in Emergency Medical Responder, CPR-HCP, and AED.
-These certifications are valid for 3 years, and are nationally recognized.
+Upon successful completion of the Canadian Red Cross EMR Bridging course you will receive certification in Emergency Medical Responder, including BLS CPR certification.
+These qualifications are valid for 3 years, and are nationally recognized.

-The Emergency Medical Responder bridging course (First Responder to EMR bridging course) costs $695 per participant, which includes all taxes and the full colour Emergency Care manual (456 pages).
-If you already own a copy of the current Emergency Care manual this price is reduced to $550 per participant.
+The Emergency Medical Responder bridging course costs $750 per participant, which includes all taxes and the full colour Emergency Care manual (456 pages).

 In order to practice professionally as an EMR in the 911 System you must obtain EMR certification, and then successfully examine and obtain a license to practice at that level from the provincial body that governs pre-hospital care in your province.
 In British Columbia this body is the Emergency Medical Assistant’s Licensing Board (the EMALB).